Core, shell, and the three surfaces

 Inspector

-The inspector app is a mobile-first, offline-capable app that field workers use to complete inspections.
+The inspector app is the mobile-first, offline-capable app field workers use to complete inspections.
 Inspectors see only the work assigned to them.
-Multiple inspectors can complete different sections of the same form at the same time, with no merge step required.
-Changes sync automatically when connectivity is restored.
+Several inspectors can complete different sections of the same form at the same time, with no merge step and no duplicate submissions.
+Changes sync automatically when connectivity returns.
+These guides are admin-focused and do not cover the inspector app.

 Client portal